CarolineKeegan/HeartDisease/README.md

 # HeartDisease
-Exploratory data analysis for predicting heart disease from UCI dataset
+CoderGirl mini-project predicting heart disease from Cleveland database

+If notebooks are not rendering on Github, they can be viewed here: https://nbviewer.jupyter.org/